Cut Gem Bespoke Gems

 Ruby - Crest of Hylia

-'Crest of Hylia', design by Arya Akhavanl, 46 facets
+'Crest of Hylia', design by Arya Akhavan, 46 facets

 This is becoming one of my more popular cuts, a very bright sparkly design.